 Further, in order to facilitate smooth collaboration between the national and county governments, there is need to close the current capacity gaps among those charged with key functions such as developing legislation and budgeting.
 Sen. Mahamud Mohamed Maalim, the Chairperson, Standing Committee on Finance and Budget, emphasised this need, as county governments cannot run effectively if the existing capacity gaps prevail.

 The budget question

-The priorities of the ‘Big Four’ Agenda are quite resource intensive and have been embedded in the Third Medium Term Plan (MTP III) 2018-2022 of the Kenya Vision 2030.
+The priorities of the ‘Big Four’ Agenda are quite resource-intensive and have been embedded in the Third Medium Term Plan (MTP III) 2018-2022 of the Kenya Vision 2030.
 As such, the 2018 Budget Policy Statement (BPS) published by the National Treasury, acknowledges the impending financial burden.
-The BPS therefore outlines measures such as partnership with the private sector through Public Private Partnerships in order to meet the set goals and objectives.
+The BPS, therefore, outlines measures such as partnering with the private sector through Public-Private Partnerships in order to meet the set goals and objectives.
 The National Treasury also cites ‘gradually reducing’ non-priority expenditures.
 Despite the existing efforts to bridge the financial gap, a problematic reality is that about 85% of the annual budget is allocated to the national government while 15% is allocated to county governments, which curtails implementation efforts, as much of the work is taking place at the county level.